iarakshana/finalproject_ja/README.md

 For the pytrends code, we took the names of the candidates from the FEC dataset and formed a kw_list for each state which is required for the build_payload function to run and search the trends and return the results.
 We initially started by running two names from each state through their own pytrend code, (ie. running pytrends for AK and then AL and then appending the two numbers obtained for each person), but soon found it to be extremely tedious to do so and knew that this would be even worse for the House Code.
 Hence, we created a for loop that would run through the entire list of candidates in each of the states and create a list which we converted to a dataframe with a column for the index and the percentage of searches obtained.
 We began using this method after 2014 and 2012 Senate had already been completed, which is why these two have code that looks substantially different.

 A few problems we ran into while running the pytrends code include:

+- Some candidates' names were producing errors given that their name was not quite searchable due to an errant middle initial (we removed all middle initials after a point).
 - Inputting the names into the list in the appropriate format as an array with the brackets and the quotes was also quite a task initially when we attempted to do it manually.
 We then just assigned a string with the names and used the replace function to add the brackets and quotes.
-- Some candidates' names were producing errors given that their name was not quite searchable due to an errant middle initial (we removed all middle initials after a point).
-- Some candidates share names with other far more famous people, for example: James Woods, Tom Smith, etc.
+- Some candidates share names with other far more famous people, for example: James Woods, Adam Smith, etc.
-- Some candidates went by more common names/ nick names, for example: Hank Johnson for Henry R. Johnson, Buddy Carter for E. L. Carter, etc.
+- Some candidates went by more common names/nick names, for example: Hank Johnson for Henry R. Johnson, Buddy Carter for E. L. Carter, etc.

 ## FEC Code
 The FEC dataset was a relatively nice way to get the percent of the vote received by any given candidate.
 The data was provided in the form of an excel spreadsheet which was easier to use than some of the other voter data we encountered.
 Unfortunately, we couldn't find data for 2016 on the FEC website so we limited our analysis to the previous three elections.